-We are primarily using our SVP technology to improve and enable biologics that treat rare and serious diseases, with an initial focus on developing SEL-212 for the treatment of chronic severe gout.
 While we believe our preclinical and clinical data to date have validated our technology to a degree, we are at an early stage of development and our technology has not yet led to, and may never lead to, approvable or marketable drugs.
-We are developing additional product candidates to address the problem of anti-drug antibodies, or ADAs, and immunogenicity in biologic therapy and to treat cancer and other infectious diseases and conditions that are not responsive to currently available vaccines.
-We may have problems applying our technologies to these other areas, and our new product candidates may not be as effective as our initial product candidates.
+We are developing additional product candidates to address the problem of anti-drug antibodies, and immunogenicity in biologic therapy and other areas.
+We may have problems identifying new product candidates and applying our technologies to these other areas.
 Even if we are successful in identifying additional product candidates, they may not be suitable for clinical development, including as a result of harmful side effects, limited efficacy or other characteristics that indicate that they are unlikely to be products that will receive marketing approval and achieve market acceptance.
 The success of our product candidates will depend on several factors, including the following:

-- completion of preclinical studies and clinical trials with positive results; - receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities, or --establishing such capabilities ourselves; - launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - our existing collaboration agreements remaining in effect and our ability to enter into new collaborations throughout the development process as appropriate, from preclinical studies through to commercialization; - acceptance of our products, if and when approved, by patients and the medical community; - effectively competing with other therapies; - obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for our products, if approved; - protecting our rights in our intellectual property portfolio; - operating without infringing or violating the valid and enforceable patents or other intellectual property of third parties; - maintaining an acceptable safety profile of our products following approval; and - maintaining and growing an organization of scientists and business people who can develop and commercialize our product candidates and technology.
+- completion of preclinical studies and clinical trials with positive results; - receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities, or --establishing such capabilities ourselves; - launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - our existing collaboration agreements remaining in effect and our ability to enter into new collaborations throughout the development process as appropriate, from preclinical studies through to commercialization; - acceptance of our products, if and when approved, by patients and the medical community; - effectively competing with other therapies; - obtaining and maintaining coverage and adequate reimbursement by third-party payors, including government payors, for our products, if approved; - protecting our rights in our intellectual property portfolio;

+- operating without infringing or violating the valid and enforceable patents or other intellectual property of third parties; - maintaining an acceptable safety profile of our products following approval; and - maintaining and growing an organization of scientists and business people who can develop and commercialize our product candidates and technology.